WeiWenKevinChen/MitoSLIT/README.md

 ### Q: Fine or faint mitochondrial branches are missing
 - Decrease `tile_size` (e.g. try `10` or `15` for fine structures like neurons).
 - Adjust the lower bound of `adjusting_factor_rng` (e.g. `(-0.45, 0.25)` to allow lower local thresholds in dim regions).

+### Q: The typical run time?
+- The run time will be longer if the image size is larger (more pixels) or the mitochondrial structures are more complicated.
+A typical running time for an image with 512x512 (pixels by pixels) is around 40-80 seconds.